REPORT A CONCERN

 • Having fun!

 The opportunities to get involved are many and varied.
-There could be opportunities in your local club or league, or through organising baseball or softball where you work or study.
-Get in touch with your region’s relationship manager for ideas and introductions if you are keen to get involved.
+There could be opportunities in your local club or league or through organising baseball or softball where you work or study.
+Get in touch here if you are keen to get involved.

 Guide to DBS Checks